MohammadGhanaym/Excel-Course-Practical-Projects/Project_1_Salary_Dashboard/README.md

 ![](https://github.com/MohammadGhanaym/Excel-Course-Practical-Projects/blob/main/Images/job_type.png)

 This bar chart shows how salaries vary based on job type.
 It indicates that full-time roles have the highest salaries.

-Thank you for exploring my Excel projects!
-I hope they provide valuable insights into data analysis using Excel.